Meera Bhardwaj:

 April 7, 2026: A two-year-old female leopard was found shot dead in the Koppa section of Periyapatna falling within the Hunsur forest division.
 Its body was riddled with three bullets.

-DARKEST MONTHS FOR WILDLIFE MGMT
+DARKEST MONTHS FOR WILDLIFE CONSERVATION

-However, one mother leopard and four unborn cubs died in a road kill on NICE Road, while other reasons for deaths were due to mine blasts, conflicts and hunting.
-Further, in the last two months, three tigers were killed – one was electrocuted, one was snared, and the third tiger’s decomposed carcass was discovered after many days.
+However, on March 15, 2026, one mother leopard and four unborn cubs died in a road kill on NICE Road, while other reasons for leopard deaths were due to mine blasts, conflicts and hunting.

 TIP OF THE ICEBERG